 Samples of blood and urine are usually taken and analyzed to check for disorders that doctors think may be causing delirium.
 For example, abnormalities in electrolyte and blood sugar levels and liver and kidney disorders are common causes of delirium.
 So doctors usually do blood tests to measure electrolyte and blood sugar levels and to evaluate how well the liver and kidneys are functioning.
 If doctors suspect a thyroid disorder, tests may be done to evaluate how well the thyroid gland is functioning.
-Or if doctors suspect that certain drugs may be the cause, they may do tests to measure drug levels in the blood.
-These tests can help determine whether drug levels are high enough to have harmful effects and whether a person took an overdose.
+Or if doctors suspect that certain medications may be the cause, they may do tests to measure medication levels in the blood.
+These tests can help determine whether the levels are high enough to have harmful effects and whether a person took an overdose.

 Computed tomography (CT) or magnetic resonance imaging (MRI) of the brain is usually done.